 The term “Housing”, when capitalized or as the context reveals, refers to University Housing.

 University Housing “professional staff” includes but is not limited to: Assistant Directors, Hall Directors/Resident Directors and other full-time staff employed by University Housing.
-“Residence staff” includes student Resident Advisors (RA), Diversity Peer Educators (DPE), Community Center Assistants (CCA), and Coleman-Munger Fellows.
+“Residence staff” includes student Resident Advisors (RA), and Diversity Peer Educators (DPE).